dmcg/daviddenton.github.io/_drafts/connectpattern.md

 }
 ```

-The Action object being a single instance also gives us the ability to easily decorate our Adapter instance for testing or other purposes, for instance we can record all of the incoming calls:
+The Action object being a single instance also gives us the ability to easily decorate our Adapter instance for testing or other purposes, for instance we can record all of the incoming calls for any purpose we want:

 ```kotlin
 class RecordingGitHubApi(private val delegate: GitHubApi) : GitHubApi {
     val recorded = mutableListOf<GitHubApiAction<*>>()